hirosystems/docs/docs/stacks-2.1-upgrades.md

 ## What is PoX-2?

 [Proof-of-transfer(PoX)](https://docs.stacks.co/docs/understand-stacks/proof-of-transfer) is a consesus mechanism in modern blockchains.
 In Stacks 2.05 or earlier versions, this consensus mechanism uses `.PoX` or `.PoX-1` smart contract.
 With the Stacks 2.1 update, the new fork is updated to `.PoX-2`.

 ### PoX Periods

 The PoX-2 fork happens with the following periods.
 The following periods helps us understand the transition of the new [network upgrade - SIP-015](https://github.com/stacksgov/sips/blob/feat/sip-015/sips/sip-015/sip-015-network-upgrade.md).

 - **`Period 1`** — Before the 2.1 fork
-- **`Period 2`** — In the 2.1 fork, but PoX-2 hasn't started yet
+- **`Period 2`** — In the 2.1 fork, but before the first PoX-2 reward cycle
+  - **`Period 2a`** — In the 2.1 fork, but before v1_unlock_height
+  - **`Period 2b`** — In the 2.1 fork, after v1_unlock_height, but before the first PoX-2 reward cycle
 - **`Period 3`** — In the 2.1 fork, now PoX-2 is active

 > **_NOTE:_**
 >
-> PoX-2 is not immediately active after the 2.1 fork!
-Period 2 allows stacking pool users to delegate their funds to the pool of their choice, using PoX-2.
+> PoX-2 is not immediately used for reward cyles after the 2.1 fork!
+Period 2 (2a and 2b) allows stackers to stack and delegate their funds using PoX-2.

 Now, lets dive into each product and understand the new features or improvements to the existing features for Stacks 2.1 updates.

 ## Clarinet